 I don’t know what’s normal, but I feel like I tried on an abnormally high number of wedding dresses before I found the one.
+I went to multiple wedding dress shops in Winston-Salem and even in a few surrounding towns.
 And, I’d always heard that I’d know immediately when I found “the one” but that wasn’t the case for me.
 I ended up trying on about six more and finally went back to the one that I ended up buying because I just couldn’t get it out of my head and it just felt like ME.
 The others had aspects that felt like me in some ways, but weren’t me.
 My dress was totally my style and personality and I think both are important.

 I thought it would be fun to share all the dresses I didn’t buy and what I loved (or hated!) about them.
 There are SO many dresses and these aren’t even all the dresses I tried on.
 Dress shopping was definitely a time when I felt like a bridezilla and started to get disheartened that I wouldn’t find one I truly loved.
 Of course, I did and it all turned out fine.
 But I definitely felt a time crunch since we only had a 6 month engagement.
 And if you’re ordering a dress, you need lead time to order (especially for certain designers) and then time for alterations.

 I’ll share pictures of when I found my dress and of course more wedding pictures when I get them.
 But today, I’m sharing all the dresses I didn’t buy along with some pros and cons about each wedding dress shop I visited.